MRT supportive housing

 This program serves individuals in Franklin, Essex, Clinton, and St. Lawrence counties and provides temporary rental assistance combined with case management services.
 This program focuses on those who have had at least five ER visits or two inpatient hospital stays within a 12-month period.

 The program follows a “housing-first” philosophy and provides individuals with basic and stable housing needs.
 Individuals with these needs met are much more likely to efficiently manage health, personal finances, diet and other daily supports.

 How to apply:

 Contact a Citizen Advocates housing counselor to apply.
 Housing counselors can assist individuals to establish a lease, acquire funds for furnishing an apartment, create connections to safety-net programs and find other services that help meet health needs or activities of daily living.

 Clinicians, case managers or any provider can make a referral to the program by downloading and completing the following application and consent form.
 Directions for submission are included on the application

-To learn more, reach out to Richard Brown, Community Services Supervisor, at 518-651-2270 or by e-mail at email@example.com or your Health Home Care Coordinator.
+To learn more, reach out to Cheryl Blanchard, Community Living Manager, at 518-651-2270 or by e-mail at email@example.com or your Health Home Care Coordinator.